 The following information will help acquaint you with the most important rules and regulations pertaining to materials circulation.
 In order to serve every patron fairly and as best we can, it is necessary for the library to enforce these regulations consistently.
 If you have any questions regarding them, our staff will be happy to help.
-Read our all of our Policies here
+Service Policy Changes for 2018 are now in effect.
+Read our all of our policies here.

 CHECK-OUT: A valid, current library card is required for check-out.
 As a courtesy, your card may be looked up upon presentation of a valid photo ID & a $1 fee.
-A single receipt is given to each patron with the borrowed items listed, showing the due date and title of each item.
+A receipt is given to each patron with the borrowed items listed, showing the due date and title of each item, at the time of check out.

 BORROWING TIME: Most items circulate for a three-week period.
-DVDs, Juvenile Holiday books, and Periodicals circulate for one week.
-New adult books marked as such that circulate for 14 days.
-Current editions of periodicals and reference materials do not circulate
+DVDs, Juvenile Holiday books, and periodicals circulate for one week.
+New adult books marked as such circulate for 14 days.
+Current editions of periodicals and reference materials do not circulate.
+Reference Materials are available for in-library use only and may be duplicated in accordance with copyright laws.

-RENEWALS: Items may be renewed at the library with the item(s) and your library card number, or by telephone–call the library at 610-965-2272.
-Please have your library card number and titles to be renewed on hand.
+RENEWALS: Items may be renewed at the library with your library card, or by telephone–call the library at 610-965-2272.
+Please have your library card number (found on your card under the Emmaus Public Library bar code OR on the slip issued at check out) and titles to be renewed on hand.
 You may also renew on-line using your library card number and PIN number.
 Items on reserve by another patron & Juvenile Holiday books may not be renewed.

-OVERDUE FINES: Overdue fines are charged on materials returned past their due date at the rate of 15 cents per day per juvenile item & 25 cents per day per adult item.
-DVDs, VHS and audio books are 50 cents per item per day.
+OVERDUE FINES: Overdue fines are charged on materials returned past their due date at the rate of 25 cents per day per text item.
+DVDs, VHS, music CDs and audio books on CD or MP3 are 50 cents per item per day.
 Lost items are assessed at the cost of the item plus a $3.00 processing charge.
+Inter-Library Loan items are $1 per day.

 RESERVES: Any item in the library which circulates may be reserved.
-There is a 50-cent fee charge per item for tracking, holding, and notifying patron when it is ready for pickup.
 Items may be reserved in person at the library, by telephone at 610-965-9284, or through this website by clicking on the “Catalog” link at the top of the page.
+For reservations by phone, please have your card number and the title you are requesting available to help use serve you.

 OTHER CHARGES: Charges for damages will be assessed for each item that requires repair or replacement.
-This includes damages to barcodes, plastic cases, tapes, books, and any other part of a library item.
+This includes, but is not limited to, damages to barcodes, plastic cases, tapes, books, and any other part of a library item.
 The minimum charge is $1.00, the maximum is the cost of the item + $3.00 for processing.
+Inter – Library Loan items which are not picked up are subject to a $1 charge per title.

 Internet Access Policies